The Legend of Zelda: Rebel Assassin

 "No," Kisho replied gravely.
 "You have to do this on foot."

 "You heard the man, Bannock," Link cried.
-The bird nodded, then melted back into his capsule form, and Link caught it as he glided down.
+The bird nodded, then swept in close to the ground and melted back into his capsule form.
+Link caught it, grunting as he landed in a crouch.
 The others followed suit.

 The townsfolk scattered in confusion as the assassins literally, at least to their eyes, fell out of the sky.
 Link didn't pause to rest, pushing his legs along as he scooped his crossbow up from his belt.